longevityframework/longevity/manual/subdomain/shorthands.md

     user.copy(user.username = user.email) // can we make this illegal?

-One common approach would be to write a simple case class wrapper for the underlying value, such as:
+One common approach is to write a simple case class wrapper for the underlying value, such as:

     case class Email(email: String)